Tel: 07976 292001

 This is a Caravan & Motorhome Club Certificated Location, so only five pitches, all hardstanding, although you may have to drive over a bit of grass to get to your pitch.
 It is very quiet and depending on which pitch you have, you could be forgiven for thinking you were the only ones there. £27.50 a night including ehu is not cheap, but it is a very nice site and we thought well worth the money.

-There is a small toilet/shower block (2 loos, 1 shower) which is adequate for five caravans and they have a washing machine and tumble drier.
-It was all Immaculately clean.
+There is a small toilet/shower block (2 loos, 1 shower) which is ample for five caravans and they have a washing machine and tumble drier.
+It was all immaculately clean.
 The online booking system allows you to choose exactly which of the five pitches you want (subject to availability) and book it - a great system.

 The site is about 8 miles north of Chichester and surrounded by the South Downs, very picturesque.

 This is one of those sites that specialises in fishing, not just for campers, but for serious anglers.
 They have a number of dedicated (stocked) lakes specifically for match fishing.
 The centre piece of the site is a small general purpose lake with some hard standing pitches on the lake shore.

 We visited in January when temperatures were well below freezing overnight and were lucky enough to get one of the lakeside pitches.
 The site described it as a Premium Pitch, but we think ďpremiumĒ meant lakeside.
 The pitch had electric hook up, but that was it.
 At £29 per night for a basic hard standing pitch in low season, it seemed expensive until you woke up the next morning and looked out across the frozen lake!